 X College has adopted the University’s Code of Conduct in respect of Harassment and Sexual Misconduct (Annex) and affirms its commitment to providing an environment that is free from harassment and discrimination, and the right of all members to be treated with dignity and respect.

-The College will treat any allegation of harassment or sexual misconduct of a student by another seriously, and the Code of Conduct and procedure described here apply to all students.
+The College will treat any allegation of harassment or sexual misconduct of a student by another student seriously, and the Code of Conduct and procedures described here apply to all students.

 Students are expected to take responsibility for their own conduct: the fact that a student against whom an allegation has been made was under the influence of alcohol or drugs at the time will not be viewed as mitigating the case.

-If students believe that they have been subject to harassment or sexual misconduct by another student they can
+If students believe that they have been subject to harassment or sexual misconduct by another student, they can do any or all of the following:

 seek advice, guidance and support;